ASO Officers and Board Members

 Michelle Ayers, Secretary

 Michelle Ayers is a Senior Disability Benefits Analyst at Standard Insurance Company ("The Standard") where she has worked since 1996.
 The Standard has been a strong supporter of the Autism Society of Oregon and in 2010 sponsored a media awareness campaign with the Society airing on KATU TV which featured her six year old son with high functioning autism.
-In past years, The Standard has also sponsored the Autism Society of Oregon's annual walk-a-thon.
+In past years, The Standard has been a generous sponsor of the Autism Society of Oregon's programs.

-Since the diagnosis of her oldest son four years ago, Michelle has been involved in a variety of volunteer activities for the Autism Society of Oregon.
+Since the diagnosis of her oldest son, Michelle has been involved in a variety of volunteer activities for the Autism Society of Oregon.
 Both Michelle and her husband are originally from Montana and have navigated many different treatment options, educational and support systems on their own.
 This has led both Michelle and her husband to be more involved with mentoring families, helping with awareness and advocating for their son for treatment and educational assistance.
-Michelle, her husband and her two sons, ages six and four are avid Montana Grizzly football fans.
+Michelle, her husband and her two sons are avid Montana Grizzly football fans.

 Brad Volchok, Treasurer

 Brad Volchok is a Vice President and Commercial Loan Officer with Columbia Community Bank, where he enjoys his close business relationships and being a valued resource to the Bank's clients.
 Brad grew up in the Beaverton area and graduated from Sunset High School before getting his Marketing degree from Northern Arizona University.
-In addition to having a son on the autism spectrum, his free time is spent with his wife and three children.
-He is a long time fan of the Portland Trail Blazers and enjoys golfing, running and attending his kids' sporting events.
+Brad's his free time is spent with his wife and three children.
+His older son is on the autism spectrum.
+Bradis a long time fan of the Portland Trail Blazers and enjoys golfing, running and attending his kids' sporting events.

 Leigh Ann Chapman, Immediate Past President